CrossRef/event-data-common/README.md

 ### Redis storage

-Implementation of storage for Redis.
+Implementation of storage for Redis plus other features like pub-sub for lightweight notifications.

 ### S3 storage